 The principles underlying the delivery of effective presentations apply to scientific talks as much as they do to other public speaking engagements.
 The course will explore important verbal and nonverbal skills, proven presentation structures, and innovative delivery techniques that are the hallmarks of impactful presentations.
 By the end of the course, students will have a good understanding of the essence of a presentation, the major dos and don'ts in oral and poster presentations and how to build verbal and non-verbal communication skills.
 Further, though individual exercises and small group activities, students will improve their ability to speak with poise, clarity, and conviction.

-This course introduces students to basic quantitative techniques for social science research; it examines the theory and application of standard quantitative techniques, from descriptive statistics through inferential statistics to multivariate techniques.
+This course introduces students to basic quantitative techniques for social science research.
+It examines the theory and application of standard quantitative techniques, from descriptive statistics through inferential statistics to multivariate techniques.
 A broad approach is taken to give students ample opportunity to critically assess the rationale, theories, and concepts behind the various statistical techniques.
-The ultimate aim is to equip students with the necessary statistical tools for social science and humanities research.
+The ultimate aim is to equip students with statistical tools for social science and humanities research.

 The course is conducted in a computer environment with the aid of the Statistical Package for the Social Sciences (SPSS) on Windows.

-R is an open-source, flexible and powerful statistical analytic software used by researchers worldwide.
+R is an open-source, flexible and powerful statistical analytic software used by leading academics and researchers worldwide.
 It is a preferred environment for data manipulation, visualization of publication-quality graphs and charts, and data analysis.
-The course helps students to understand the diverse applications in statistics and data analysis.
-It also introduces students to basic programming in R. The main goal of the course is to train students in the use of R software package for data management, manipulation, graphics and analysis.
+The course offers a comprehensive understanding of the use of R in statistics and data analysis.
+It also introduces students to basic programming in R.